 Yes I am!
-It’s so important to make sure you have a system for user roles and what different people will be doing on the site.
-In many cases it is just one person as administrator so this is not really an issue but in a scenario where there are multiple users updating the site there are many things that can go wrong.
-The main thing is to think about it.
+But for good reason.
+It’s vitally important to have defined user roles for what different people will be doing on the site.
+In many cases, only one person will be administrator so this is not really an issue, but in a scenario where there are multiple users updating the site, there are many things that can go wrong.

-Why?
 Imagine if someone has admin access and they decide to change the theme and then everything breaks.
-You would never set up a company without defining people roles and wordpress is no different.
+You would never set up a company without defining people roles and WordPress is no different.

-Super Admin – somebody with access to the site network administration features and all other features.
-This is more or less FTP access and the site owner will be in charge of this.
+- Super Admin – Somebody with access to the site network administration features and all other features.
+This is basically FTP access, and the site owner will be in charge of this.

-Administrator (slug: ‘administrator’) – somebody who has access to all the administration features within a single site so can change plugins, themes and add users.
+- Administrator (slug: ‘administrator’) – Somebody who has access to all the administration features within a single site and has the ability to change plugins, themes and add users.

 - Editor (slug: ‘editor’) – Somebody who can publish and manage posts including the posts of other users.